ibm-cloud-docs/appid/mfa.md

 # Multifactor authentication (MFA)
 {: #cd-mfa}

 With Cloud Directory for {{site.data.keyword.appid_full}}, you can require multiple authentication factors during your application sign-in flow.
-A second authentication factor increases the security of your application by not only confirming that a user possesses the knowledge of their credentials but also has access to their registered email or phone number Extending the MFA flow a bit, you can configure pre-MFA and post-MFA extensions to make custom decisions at run time about which users must complete the second factor or provide you analytical information about your sign-in flow.
+A second authentication factor increases the security of your application by not only confirming that a user possesses the knowledge of their credentials but also has access to their registered email or phone number.
+Extending the MFA flow a bit, you can configure pre-MFA and post-MFA extensions to make custom decisions at run time about which users must complete the second factor or provide you analytical information about your sign-in flow.
 {: shortdesc}

 {{site.data.keyword.appid_short_notm}} MFA is supported as part of the OAuth 2.0 authorization code flow for Cloud Directory users through the Login Widget.
 If you're using enterprise sign-in with SAML 2.0 or social login, you can enable MFA through that identity provider.